Students must apply via one of the following online application forms:-

 This information was correct at the time of publication.

 At the end of this course you will be able to make a strong application for doctoral programmes that lead to chartered status as a psychologist.
-There are nine types of psychology in which it is possible to become chartered: clinical, educational, forensic, occupational, counselling, sport and exercise and health psychology, as well as neuropsychology and teaching/researching in psychology.
+There are nine types of psychology in which it is possible to become chartered: clinical, educational, forensic, occupational, counselling, sport and exercise and health psychology, as well as neuropsychology and teaching and researching in psychology.

-Equally, the course prepares you for employment in a broad range of sectors.
+Equally, the course prepares you for employment in a broad range of sectors due to the transferable skills learned.
 Expertise in research methodology is highly valued in management, advertising, marketing, human resources, the police force, the prison service, social care, health services and teaching.